 Other special events that CERT volunteers assist in are the Chicago Air and Water Show, St. Patrick’s River Dyeing, Chicago Marathon, and more.

 CERT volunteers also participate in monthly training sessions to maintain and enhance their preparedness skills.
 These monthly training sessions include CPR (Cardio-Pulmonary Resuscitation), Stop The Bleed (STB), and other vital safety courses.

 The training is free to participants, and funded by a Federal grant program issued through the U.S. Department of Homeland Security.

 The Chicago CERT team is run by the City of Chicago Office of Emergency Management and Communications (OEMC) with assistance from the Chicago Fire Department and Chicago Police Department.
 Classes are typically offered 4 times a year.
 The next scheduled class starts on January 7, 2020 at the Chicago Fire Department Training Academy.
 (Please see course syllabus below for further information)

-For more information or to sign up for the CERT program, contact firstname.lastname@example.org or go to https://www.ready.gov/community-emergency-response-team.
+For more information contact email@example.com or go to https://www.ready.gov/community-emergency-response-team.